 There is plenty to do and see at Villa Adriana.
 It is an exceptional complex in the classicist architectural style, which combines architectural elements of Egyptian, Greek and Roman architectural styles.
 A very famous part of Villa Adriana is the fountain square in the gardens.
 The central square filled with fountains gave access to other parts of the palace, such as the hall, the suites and the library.
 The Teatro Marittimo also appeals to the imagination due to its unusual shape.
 It is not a theatre, as the name suggests, but a separate villa located on an island.
 The function of this villa is unknown to this day.
 Some say it was a huge swimming pool, others say this villa served to isolate the emperor.
 The Pecile is a huge swimming pool of more than a hundred meters, which was situated in the palace gardens.
 The Piazza d'Oro is a building on the west side of the complex, characterized by a quadrangular colonnade with a pond surrounded by a garden in the middle.
 There are even more beautiful elements to mention, such as the theatres, the stadium and the underground corridor system.
 However, it should be clear: a visit to the Villa Adriana is more than worth it when you visit Tivoli.

 3) Villa Gregoriana and the rest of Tivoli

-Besides the two World Heritage monuments mentioned earlier, there is much more to see in Tivoli.
+Besides the two World Heritage monuments mentioned earlier, there is much more to see in Tivoli Italy.
 For centuries, Tivoli's slightly cooler hillside location was a refuge from Rome for the wealthy.
 The area of Villa Gregoriana is also worth a visit.
 Not so much the villa itself, but the green park around this villa.
 At the time, there were many houses around the ravine, but after a flood many houses were destroyed and a large waterfall was built here by order of Pope Gregory XVI for prevention.
-You can visit this park of Tivoli to take a nice walk.
+You can visit these gardens of Tivoli to take a nice walk.